 Four book discussions are offered during the school year to 2nd graders, 3rd graders, and 4th & 5th graders combined.
 Book discussions are held during students’ lunch times and students must have read the book to participate.
 Participation in discussions is optional.

 Toward the end of the school year, 3rd, 4th, and 5th graders compete in teams of the same grade level in a game show-like competition called Book Battles.
 A reading list is distributed at the beginning of the school year and interested students read each book on the list.
 Once there is a winning Highland Oaks team in the participating grade levels, the team will go on to compete against teams from the other 5 Arcadia elementary schools.
 The championship round is held at the Arcadia Public Library in June.
-Copies of the book battle list can be found in the library and coming soon to the school website.

 4th Grade Book Battle Titles